grinntec/cloud-resume-challenge/host-the-website/README.md

 3. Set the variables mentioned above.

-4. Run the script using the command `.\script_name.ps1`, replacing `script_name` with the actual name of your script file.
+4. Run the script using the command `.\script.ps1`

 Please note that you must have the appropriate permissions to create and manage resources in your Azure subscription.
 Also, the script assumes that you're using the 'Standard_RAGRS' redundancy option for the Storage Account, and that all HTML, CSS, and JS files in your local directory should be uploaded to the Storage Account.
 Make sure to modify these options as needed to suit your use case.